-Our Approach to Programming – through a COVID-19 lens
+Our Approach to Programming – through a COVID-19 Lens

 Operating in a COVID-19 world means safety measures, restrictions and uncertainty about the wisdom/permissibility of any activity that involves large gatherings.
 It also means a world where deficiency needs will be acute, potentially so acute that they eclipse or inhibit people's ability to focus on growth needs.
-As we move into the second half of 2020, we opted to look at our approach to programming to determine how we can best meet our strategic objectives in this new world - and it turns out that that process has stood us in good stead.
+Understanding this, we opted to look at our programming approach to determine how we can best meet our strategic objectives in this new world - and it turns out that that process has stood us in good stead.

-At Clunes Neighbourhood House our vision is for a community that cares for it's people and place.
-To do this, we deliver a range of programs and our approach has been guided by Maslow's hierarchy of needs.
-Given the diverse socio-economic nature of our population, and the fact that we are a town with many active community groups, we've focused on those target markets that are not typically represented while also supporting the resilience of existing groups.
+At Clunes Neighbourhood House, our vision is for a community that cares for its people and place.
+To do this, we deliver a range of programs, and Maslow's hierarchy of needs has guided our approach.
+Given the diverse socio-economic nature of our population and the fact that we are a town that has traditionally had active community groups, we've focused on those target markets that are not typically represented while also supporting the resilience of existing groups.

-Levels 1 - 2: Physiological and Safety (defined as basic needs, arising in response to a deficiency)
+Levels 1 - 2: Physiological and Safety (defined as basic needs arising in response to a deficiency)

 Levels 3: Belonging (defined as a growth need, arising in response to aspirations)

 Essentially these activities build connection and as a result for those not in immediate crisis, the need for belonging has been steadily rising as the pandemic has dragged on.
 Following easing of the first stage three restrictions, the more formal groups (such as the Men's Shed) moved quickly and effectively to resume or (in the case of Attitude, commence) operations and where necessary, continue to focus on their future direction.
 More informal groups moved slower, but as their confidence built and risk could be managed we saw activities resume OR adapt.
 Strengthening connections across our town is vital to rebuild resilience and capacity in Clunes.